fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 Not supported.

 According to the DSFinV-K specification, in the data field STK_BR in the Bonpos file, either the reduced amount is displayed immediately (and the origin of the amount in the file Bonpos_Preisfindung) or the reduction in charges is displayed as a separate item line with negative amounts (with correct tax assignment; see file Bonpos_USt).
 The GV_TYP "Rabatt" is available for the separate line.
-For the reduction in charges, the current version of the fiskaltrust middleware expects a separate negative `ftChargeItem` with the corresponding `ftChargeItemCase` (e.g. `0x4445000000000031`) which mapps to the GV_TYP "Rabatt". ft does currently not support the file Bonpos_Preisfindung.
+For the reduction in charges, the current version of the ft.Middleware expects a separate negative `ftChargeItem` with the corresponding `ftChargeItemCase` (e.g. `0x4445000000000031`) which mapps to the GV_TYP "Rabatt". ft does currently not support the file Bonpos_Preisfindung.

 ##### File: Bonpos_Zusatzinfo (subitems.csv)